pedropaulofb/laderr/documentation/specification.md

 sustains = ["levee_reinforcement"]
 ```

-Resilience mechanisms play a crucial role in ensuring that capabilities remain functional under threat.
-They provide a structured way to model how systems

 ## 5. LaDeRR Engine

 The **LaDeRR Engine** is a Python-based software tool that provides validation and inference capabilities for LaDeRR specifications.
 It consists of: